 Do I have to submit test scores to Texas A&M?

-No, Texas A&M is test optional, so you can decide if you want to to send your ACT or SAT scores.
-If you have higher than average scores, you probably want to include them.
+No, Texas A&M is test optional, so it's up to you if you want to submit test scores or not.
+If your scores are higher than the school's average, you may want to send them.
 If your scores are average or below average, you it might make sense to leave them out of your application..